Maxime00/learning-user-safety/README.md

 ## Running the simulator simultaneously

 The scripts require a simulator (or real robot with the same interface) to be running.
 Start the simulator with:

+NOTE : To run in simulation, ip of RobotInterface should be robot_interface = RobotInterface("*:1601", "*:1602")

 ```console
 cd path/to/desired/location